 International students on temporary visas are not eligible for financial aid, and are expected to pay the full cost of attendance.

-October 1: Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after this date to determine your eligibility for low interest federal student loans (Federal Direct Stafford and Federal Perkins Loan programs), as well as federal and state grants and Federal Work-Study.
+- October 1: Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after this date to determine your eligibility for low interest federal student loans, as well as federal and state grants and federal Work-Study.
 You do not have to be admitted to start working on your FAFSA.
 Questions about your FAFSA should be directed to the Office of Financial Aid.

-April 30: Date by which the Office of Financial Aid must receive your FAFSA and PROFILE applications.
+- March 31: Date by which the Office of Financial Aid must receive your FAFSA and Profile applications.
 Although you may apply later, you might not be considered for all aid programs.
 Apply early to receive an aid offer by the May 1 enrollment deadline.

 - May 1: Enrollment deposit deadline (the enrollment deposit will reserve a space for you in your class).

 Learn about the financial aid options that are available to eligible entering and continuing students.